 Wellington City Housing Accord

 The accord signed in June 2014 runs until 2019.
 The HASHAA has been extended to September 2019 from its original September 2016 expiry.
-SHAs created before September 2016 have generally expired, however new SHAs can now be created.
+SHAs created before September 2016 have expired, however new SHAs can now be created.

 In September 2016, Government extended the Housing Accords and Special Housing Areas Act by three years.
 This means that:

 An approved SHA does not mean any development is approved.
 It gives potential developers an incentive to build housing.
-Interested developers discuss their plans with us through a pre-application process and a proposal then proceed to a resource consent process in a similar way to an application lodged under the Resource Management Act.
+Interested developers discuss their plans with us through a pre-application process and a proposal then proceeds to a resource consent process in a similar way to an application lodged under the Resource Management Act.

 All housing built under the accord must comply with the Building Act and the usual building consent process continues to apply.
 The District Plan (and all its provisions) is still applicable and must be considered for resource consent under the HASHAA.